-No development in modern history has affected individuals more than the Industrial Revolution and the manufacture of textiles played a key role.
-Historians debate just where and when the Industrail Revolution began.
+No development in modern history has affected individuals more than the Industrial Revolution.
+And the manufacture of textiles , especially cotton textiles, played a key role in the Industrial Revolution.
+Historians debate just where and when the Industrial Revolution began.
 We would set it at about the mid-18th century in the English Midlands.
 Some authors might take issue with this, but this would be the most widely accepted view.
 The first industry affected was the textile or clothing industry--one reason that the study of the clothing indusytry is so important.
-It was at this time that workers instead of weaving piece work at home, began to work in factories.
-Here cotton manufacture became especially important.
+Cotton was at first first spun by machinery in England (1730).
+And as a result, workers instead of weaving piece work at home, began to work in factories where machinery could be installed.
+And cotton was especially important.
+Only so much wool could be produced.
+Cotton could be produced in greater quantities and at lower cost than wool.
+Here cotton manufacture became especially important and it was the first industry to be fully mechanized.
+[Ashworth, pp. 7-8.]
 Several inventions at this time were responsible, including the spinning jenny, flying shuttle, and a water-powered loom.
 This was soon followed by the key invention of our time which served as a catalyst for industrial expansion--the steam engine.
 John Newcomen and James Watt developed the steam engine.
 Watt between 1769-84 developed an efficient engine.
 The abundant supplies of coal in Britian combined with the technological advances by British inventors in part explain why Britain led the way in European industrial expansion.
 The significance was that the steam engine was an efficent source of energy that could be put to work in virtually every industry and because inexpensive energy was available, helped develop new industies.
 The railroad was essenially a steam engine on wheels.
 The railroad in turn revolutionalized the world economy.
 Many bulk goods like grain could not be sold at any significant distance from where it was grown or produced.
 The railroad allowed bulk goods to be transportd at great distance for limited costs, including ports where goods could be conducted aound the world.
-At at those ports awaited steam-powered boats, floating steam engines, to effiently move cargos at low cost around the world.
+At at those ports awaited steam-powered boats, floating steam engines, to effiently move cargos at low cost around the world, including India which before the industrial Revolution wa produicung cloth at lower cost than England.
+The spread of the Industrail Revolution to the Continent generally followed the same pattern as in Britain with the mechanization and inroduction of the factory system first in cotton mills.
+[Ashworth, p.
+12.]

 The phrrase "The Industrial Revolution" was poularized in the 19th century bt British economist Arnold Toynbee.
 In addition to the actual tevhnical developments, the phrase includes the broad economic and social consequences which occurred as a result of the technical inovations.

 Historians debate just where and when the Industrail Revolution began.
 We would set it at about the mid-18th century in the English Midlands.
 The actual historical process varies from country to country.
+Cotton was at first first spun by machinery in England (1730).
+And it did not take long for the mechanization process to take off.
 The Industrail Revolution in Britain is usually dated at about 1740/60-1830.
 The dates would be generally later as one looked south and east in Europe.
 Some authors might take issue with this, but this would be the most widely accepted view.
 Western Europe at the beginning of the 18th century was still essentially at the handicraft stage of economic production.
-The American and German Industrial Revolutions are often ascribed to the late 19th century.
+British textile mills created an exponential increase in the production of textils and the damand for cotton.
+The transition to other products was much more rapod as tghe Brirish had already developed the needed machnery abnd a host of scientific diuscovery had opened the advent of our modern era.
+The American and German Industrial Revolutions are often ascribed to the mid- to late-19th century, but both began as in England with textile mills

 Several historical and cultural influences accont for the Industrail Revolution.
 The opening of the Middle East to Europe during the Crusades began a flow of new ideas and stimulated commerce in Medieval Europe.
 The discovery of the New World and forging of trade routes to China, largely by Spain and Portugal further stimulated commerce as well as giving rise to increased speculative thought.
 The Renaisanve which first appeared in Itlay fundamentally changed the Medieval mind giving rise to a spirit of inquiry.
 This spirit was best symbolized by Galileo who rejected recognized authorities and turned to experimentaion and observation.
 This new outlook would lead to the critical scientific discoveries launching the Industrial Revolution.
 One who have thought that given the role of the Italian states, Portugal, and Spain in these processes that they would have lead the European Industrial Revolution.
 In fact, the Cathplic south were some of the last areas of Western Europe to begin the Industrial Revolution.
 Instead it was led by a small kingdom on the perifery of northern Europe--Britain.

-It was Britain that led the way in the Industrial Revolution.
+Britain led the way into the Industrial Revolution.
 One historian writes, "Great Britain was the pioneer and a portent for the world's future economic organization."
 [Ashworth, p.
 7.]
-America in its own industrialization benefitted greatly by its linguistic and cultural ties even after separting politically as a rsult of the Revolutionary War (1776-83).
+One of the great questions in history and economics, but rarely asked in our modern politiclly corect world, is why this first occurred in Britain and not other richer countries like France or China.
 It is no accident that the Industrial Revolution was first centered in Britain a variety of factors coallesed that brought this about.
 A primary factor was that Britain was at the center of scientific debate and experimentation.
 One factor here was that like the rest of the Protestant north of Europe was that Britain was free of the Holy Office of the Inquisition which as the result of the suppression of Galieo (1564-1642) and other inquisitive minds discouraged or prevented scientific thought to varying degrees in Italy, Spain, and other countries of the Catholic South.
 The Inquisition not only curtailed scientific thought, but because it also attacked usury, also curtailed economic sevelopment.
 A year after Gaileo's death, Sir Issac Newton (1643-1727) was born in Engkland.
 His work meant that by the beginning of the 18th century that English and other scientists and tinkerers had through the Newtonian system a more sophisticated understanding of the fundamental laws of physics than ever before.
 Another factor in Britain's emergence as the center of the Industrial Revolution was English law.
 The limitations on absolutist, often aribitary rule.
 This promoted the interests of the middleclass and yeoman farmers, creating an interest and rewarding those able to put the increasingly important scientific discoveries to practical purpose.
 While more attention is given to the technolgical developments, underlying English law protecting property rights are a key factor in the economic utilization of the technical inovations.
 The abundant supplies of coal in Britian combined with the technological advances by British inventors were key elements explaining why Britain led the way in European industrial expansion.
 The Royal Navy and the acquiisition of colonies, especially India, helped create markets for Britain's expanding production.
-Belgium was the forst Continental country to experience the Industrial Revolution.
-Gradually similar developments spread to the Netherlanmds, Switzerland, France, Austriam, and the German states as well as America.
+Other countries followed Britain in the 19th century.
+The process varied from country to country.
+The United States benefitted greatly by its linguistic and cultural ties even after separting politically as a result of the Revolutionary War (1776-83).
+Belgium was the first Continental country to experience the Industrial Revolution.
+Gradually similar developments spread to the Netherlanmds, Switzerland, France, Austriam, and the German states.
+The industrial revolution in Germany had iys own unique characteristics.

 It was the mechanization of the textile industry beginning in the 18th century that launched the industrial revolution.
 Here essentially the mrchanization involved was converting the humble spinning wheel to mass production.
 Inventions during the late 18th century were especially important in making the mass mechanical production of textiles possible.
 The three most important occurred within a 15 year period during the 1760s and 70s at the very time quite independently the American Revolution occurred.
 Hargrave's spining jenny (1764) permitted numerous threads to be spun at once.
 Arkwright's throstle machine (1769) used rollers to streach out rovings until the desired tenuity of the thread was achieved.
 Crompton's mule spinner (1779) set the spindles in a moveable frame, this reduce the strain on the thread caused by the rollers and enabled finer threads to be spun.
 The industrial revolution powered by the steam engine soon expanded into other areas, but it was the manufacture of textiles that launched it.
 Other important innovations were the flying shuttle and a water-powered loom.
 These inovations along with refinments and an unending host of minor and major inventions followed.
 These technical innovations were soon followed by comparpable developments in other industries.
 One historain writing about the 19th century argues that technological change was the fundamental factor explaining the industrial revolution.
 [Ashworth, p.
 4.]
 HBC would not dispute that these technological advances were essential.
 We would argue, however, that a political and social system which promoted and rewarded inquisative minds were a critical factor in the inventive process.